 - Larson syndrome

-In general, reduction of a unilateral hip dislocation is recommended up to 6-8 years of age.
+In general, the reduction of a unilateral hip dislocation is recommended up to 6-8 years of age.
 Bilateral affected hips tend to have better function without symptoms into adulthood.

 - Clinical history

 - Lumbar spine evaluation

 - Impingement test – Hip flexion followed by adduction and internal rotation to assess the abnormal femoral head-neck offset or labral damage.